Jaseci-Labs/jaseci/examples/CanoniAnalytics/codelabs/4_find_semantically_similar_sentences.md

 ```jac
 import {*} with './build_graph.jac';
 ```
 Now let's create a walker to detect semantically similar two text phrases.
-We are using `use.encode` action from `use.enc` module in Jaseci (to view more information about `use.enc` goto [here](../../../../jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/use_enc/README.md) to get embeddings for the given sentence and `vector.cosine_sim` standard action to get the similarity value of two encoded sentences. we are using the dialogue from each actor in a scene to demonstrate this task.
+We are using `sbert` encoder from `jac_nlp.sbert` module in Jaseci (to view more information about `sbert` goto [here](../../../../jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/sbert/README.md) to get embeddings for the given sentence and `vector.cosine_sim` standard action to get the similarity value of two encoded sentences. we are using the dialogue from each actor in a scene to demonstrate this task.
 The dialogues come in as a list (observe the `movie_data.json` to understand this).
 We are feeding all the sentences in the dialogue as one phrase to make this simple.

 ```jac
 walker find_similar_sentences{